 Get out your walking shoes and camera to head out for a day at the Milwaukee Zoo!
 The zoo has so many fun animals to see.
 From big cats and elephants to tiny monkeys and frogs, you’re sure to spy one of your favorites here!

-- Limited number of visitors daily to maintain safe social distancing.
+- Advance tickets required for visitors daily to maintain safe social distancing.

 - Online reservations are required.
 Tickets will be sold for timed slots.

 - Regular Zoo admission rates apply; car parking is $12.

 - All visitors (ages 3+) are required to wear masks.
 When arriving, visitors and their party will be asked if everyone has a mask.
 If a visitor has forgotten a mask, a paper one will be supplied.
 A limited quantity of masks is available for purchase at the Gift Shop Marketplace, just past the U.S. Bank Gathering Place.